pivot-access-ltd/bma-offline-docs/src/about-tags.md

 5. Follow the [general procedure](#heading--delete-and-remove-tags) to remove a tag from the controller.

 <a href="#heading--list-controller-tags"><h4 id="heading--list-controller-tags">List controller tags</h4></a>
-rad-end

-rad-begin /deb/2.9/ui
-There is no explicit means of listing tags for all controllers in the MAAS UI; see the [relevant procedure](/t/-/2896#heading--list-tags-for-all-region-controllers) in the MAAS CLI to do this.
+There is no explicit means of listing tags for all controllers in the MAAS UI; see the in the MAAS CLI to do this, by choosing the CLI link from the menu on the top of this page.
 If you click on a tag assigned to a controller, though,  you will see a filtered list of machines with that matching tag.
-rad-end
-rad-begin /deb/3.0/ui
-There is no explicit means of listing tags for all controllers in the MAAS UI; see the [relevant procedure](/t/-/4023#heading--list-tags-for-all-region-controllers) in the MAAS CLI to do this.
-If you click on a tag assigned to a controller, though,  you will see a filtered list of machines with that matching tag.
-rad-end
-rad-begin /snap/2.9/ui
-There is no explicit means of listing tags for all controllers in the MAAS UI; see the [relevant procedure](/t/-/2890#heading--list-tags-for-all-region-controllers) in the MAAS CLI to do this.
-If you click on a tag assigned to a controller, though,  you will see a filtered list of machines with that matching tag.
-rad-end
-rad-begin /snap/3.0/ui
-There is no explicit means of listing tags for all controllers in the MAAS UI; see the [relevant procedure](/t/-/4021#heading--list-tags-for-all-region-controllers) in the MAAS CLI to do this.
-If you click on a tag assigned to a controller, though,  you will see a filtered list of machines with that matching tag.
-rad-end
-rad-begin     /snap/2.9/ui /deb/2.9/ui /snap/3.0/ui /deb/3.0/ui

 <a href="#heading--view-controller-tags"><h4 id="heading--view-controller-tags">View controller tags</h4></a>